stuartherbert/sublime-phpunit/README.md

 This plugin adds support for running PHPUnit tests from inside Sublime Text 2.

-We add right-click menu options to:
+Right-click in the editor to:

 * Run all unit tests (available in all PHP files)
 * Run the unit tests in the current file (only available in *Test.php files)
+* Run PHPUnit, using the current XML config file (available inside the XML config file)

+Right-click in the side-bar to:

+* Run the unit tests in the current file
+* Run all the unit tests
+* Run PHPUnit, using the selected XML config file

+You can also open up the Command Palette (CTRL + SHIFT + P on Linux), and type 'PHPUnit' to see what you can do with PHPUnit in the currently open file.

-To make this work, you need to create a phpunit.xml.dist or phpunit.xml file in the top-level folder of your code (projects using [Phix](http://phix-project.org) get this for free).
+To make this work, you need to create a phpunit.xml.dist or phpunit.xml file for your code (projects using [Phix](http://phix-project.org) get this for free).
+The Sublime-PHP plugin searches the folders upwards from whatever you are trying to test, using the first phpunit.xml or phpunit.xml.dist that it finds.
+Make sure that your phpunit.xml file is either at the top of your tests folder (or even further up), and this plugin will work for you.

-You can also right-click on any phpunit.xml or phpunit.xml.dist file in your sidebar to use it to run PHPUnit.

 _PHPUnit support is based on the [Ruby Tests plugin](https://github.com/maltize/sublime-text-2-ruby-tests)_